Analysis | If there is any real evidence of fraud, Mr. President, it’s time to put up

 That doesn't mean they are proof of fraud.
 If I sign a sworn affidavit that you loaded a large TV into the back of a van, that doesn't mean you stole a TV.
 Particularly if it turns out that you run a TV-moving business and you do this all the time.

-When city officials in Detroit addressed allegations made by the Trump campaign in a thick cluster of affidavits, that sort of misunderstanding was its central point.
+When city officials in Detroit addressed allegations made by the Trump campaign in a thick cluster of affidavits, that sort of misunderstanding was their central point.

 “Most of the objections raised in the submitted affidavits are grounded in an extraordinary failure to understand how elections function,” the city said in a filing.
 A review of the affidavits in that case makes clear that there are almost no actual allegations of fraud but, instead, almost entirely activity that seemed suspicious to the uninitiated.